yurt-page/cgi-oauth/README.md

 The `jwt-decode.sh` script uses `jq` utility while the `jwt-decode-openwrt/files/usr/bin/jwt-decode.sh` uses OpenWRT specific [jshn](https://openwrt.org/docs/guide-developer/jshn).
 It's better not to use `jq` on OpenWRT because it's quite big.

-Supported operating systems:
+Supported operating systems and TODO:
-* done: Vanilla OpenWRT on a device with 16 Mb storage.
+* [x] Vanilla OpenWRT on a device with 16 Mb storage.
 Integrated with rpcd and exposed as `/ubus` api with uhttpd + mod_ubus
-* OpenWRT with lighttpd, BusyBox httpd or any webserver but the `ubus` as a cgi adapter that internally calls the `ubus` command.
+* [ ] OpenWRT with lighttpd, BusyBox httpd or any webserver but the `ubus` as a cgi adapter that internally calls the `ubus` command.
-* TurrisOS and Gl.inet
+* [ ] TurrisOS and GL.iNet
-* For systems without `rpcd` (Ubuntu, Termux) use a dedicated CGI script.
+* [ ] For systems without `rpcd` (Ubuntu, Termux) use a dedicated CGI script.
 Maybe it can imitate the rpcd api but this may be an overkill.
+* [ ] jwt-decode RSA check signature without OpenSSL (or at least directly use libopenssl)
+* [ ] Convert to C for a best performance (but this may increase size)

 ## Installation on OpenWRT
 Copy the `jwt-decode-openwrt/files` into OpenWRT root `/` and restart `rpcd` daemon: